jimhigson/oboe.js-dissertation/main/main.md

 are not used, nor is there any inheritance or notable polymorphism.
 Closures form the primary means of data storage and hiding.
-Most entities do not give a Javascript object on instantiation, they are constructed as a set of event handlers with access to shared values from a common closure.
-As inner-functions of the same containing function, the handlers share access to variables from the containing scope.
-From outside the closure the values are not only protected as private as would be seen in an OO model, they are inherently unaddressable.
+Most entities do not give a Javascript object on instantiation, they are constructed as a set of event handlers attached to the central bus which, as inner-functions inside the same outer function, share access to values caught in a common closure.
+From outside the closure the values are not only private as would be seen in a Java-style OO model, they are inherently unaddressable.

 Although not following an established object-oriented metamodel, the high-level componentisation hasn't departed very far from how the project